The $\mathbb Z/p$-equivariant cohomology of genus zero Deligne-Mumford space with $1+p$ marked points: Introduction

 The study of equivariant cohomology operations in the context of symplectic geometry is relatively new, but it builds off much older operadic roots.
 The first notions of these sort of equivariant cohomology operations, specifically useful towards symplectic geometry, appeared in the work independently by Betz \cite{betz} and Fukaya \cite{fukaya}.
 The next appearance of such operations was by Seidel in \cite{seidel-equivaraint-pop}.

-More recently, the second author and Seidel defined and studied in depth the notion of the ``Quantum Steenrod power operations" across the papers \cite{wilkins}, \cite{seidel-formal} and \cite{Seidel-Wilkins}.
+More recently, based on the initial definition by Fukaya in \cite{fukaya}, the second author and Seidel defined and studied in depth the notion of the ``Quantum Steenrod power operations" across the papers \cite{wilkins}, \cite{seidel-formal} and \cite{Seidel-Wilkins}.
 The idea of these papers was to define operations that look like the topological Steenrod power operations of \cite{steenrod}, but in the context of quantum cohomology: much as the Steenrod power operations measure the chain-level noncommutativity of the cup product, so do the quantum Steenrod power operations do likewise for the quantum cup product.

 All of the above papers follow as their guiding principle the equivariant version of the {\it symplectic operadic principle}, i.e.: ``The nature of an equivariant symplectic invariant defined by counting holomorphic curves is determined by the operad of the space of domains."